dankamongmen/notcurses/USAGE.md

 ## Direct mode

-"Direct mode" makes a limited subset of notcurses is available for manipulating typical scrolling or file-backed output.
+"Direct mode" makes a limited subset of Notcurses is available for manipulating typical scrolling or file-backed output.
 Its functions are exported via `<notcurses/direct.h>`, and output directly and immediately to the provided `FILE*`. `notcurses_render()` is neither supported nor necessary for such an